 During the viral respiratory illness season that typically begins in late fall and continues through early spring, skilled nursing facilities (SNFs) observe an increase in the number of residents experiencing respiratory symptoms.
-There are many viruses that can cause respiratory illness including influenza and SARS-CoV-2 (the virus that causes COVID-19).
+There are many viruses that can cause respiratory illness including, but not limited to, influenza, respiratory syncytial virus (RSV), and SARS-CoV-2 (the virus that causes COVID-19).

-Optimal management of potential viral respiratory illnesses in SNFs will depend on many factors, such as detection of single or concurrent viruses and a facility’s ability to separate persons with confirmed/suspected infection(s).
+Optimal management of potential viral respiratory illnesses in SNFs will depend on many factors, such as suspicion or detection of single or concurrent viruses and a facility’s ability to separate persons with confirmed/suspected infection(s).
 It can be challenging to appropriately cohort symptomatic residents and their close contacts if private rooms are not available.
-Managing a resident who develops acute symptoms compatible with a viral respiratory illness can be further complicated if timely access to influenza and COVID-19 testing is not available.
+Managing a resident who develops acute symptoms compatible with a viral respiratory illness can be further complicated if timely access to diagnostic testing is not available.
 It is not possible to provide prescriptive or standard recommendations that can be applied across all settings.
 Therefore, facilities must understand and adapt the principles and framework described in this document for testing and managing persons with an acute respiratory illness of suspected infectious etiology.
-Additionally, Los Angeles County Department of Public Health (LAC DPH) provide consultation and tailored recommendations for facilities experiencing suspect and confirmed outbreaks.
+Additionally, Los Angeles County Department of Public Health (LAC DPH) provides consultation and tailored recommendations for facilities experiencing suspected and confirmed outbreaks.

 These guidelines focus on management of influenza in the context of COVID-19*.
 This is because influenza and SARS-CoV-2 are the viral respiratory pathogens that are associated with the greatest morbidity and mortality in the SNF population.
 In addition, both are vaccine preventable diseases with effective therapeutic options.